 I don't know about that – though there indeed have been a lot of reported Bigfoot sightings in the area.

 But I do know that when it comes to making the Upper Peninsula of Michigan's unofficial food, nobody in these parts of the UP along Lake Superior makes better pasties than Muldoons.

 If you must ask, a pasty is a meat pie.
 The Cornish miners who dug out the iron ore 2,000 feet beneath the ground in the UP brought them in their lunchpails.
 We love em.
-There’s a huge debate among Yoopers (Upper Peninsula natives) whether you should put ketchup on them.
+There's a huge debate among Yoopers (Upper Peninsula natives) about whether you should put ketchup on them.
 Or gravy.